 Heart rate running – Calculate the maximum heart rate

-If you want to improve long-term endurance, as is often desired in leisure and popular sports, then, as mentioned above, intensities in the range between 60 and 85% of the maximum heart rate can be helpful.
-In order to calculate the respective training heart rate with the help of this recommendation, the individual maximum heart rate is required first.
+If you want to improve long-term endurance, as is often desired in leisure and popular sports, then, as mentioned above, intensities between 60 and 85% of the maximum heart rate can be helpful.
+To calculate the individual maximum heart rate, you first need to calculate the respective training heart rate with the help of the following recommendations.
 There are different formulas for calculating the maximum heart rate.
 The two calculation methods listed below have proven themselves.

 HRmax = 207,7 – 0,64 x age (Hottenrott & Neumann, 2016)